IBM/ibmi-oss-docs/python/README.md

 - Be sure to use the `itoolkit` package from PyPI (installable via pip) for accessing RPG, CL, etc.
 - For database access with `odbc`:
-    -  if running on IBM i: Install the `python3-pyodbc` or `python39-pyodbc` RPM package, depending on which version of Python you are using.
+    -  If running on IBM i: Install the `python3-pyodbc` or `python39-pyodbc` RPM package, depending on which version of Python you are using.
 This will be much easier than installing with `pip`, which will require you to compile these components.
-    -  If connceting remotely: install `pyodbc` through any supported method, and use the IBM i Access ODBC driver.
+    -  If connecting remotely: Install `pyodbc` through any supported method, and use the IBM i Access ODBC driver.
-    -  (see [the ODBC doc](../odbc/README.md) for further guidance on ODBC).
+    -  See [the ODBC doc](../odbc/README.md) for further guidance on ODBC.
 - For database access with `ibm_db`:
-    -  if running on IBM i: install the `python3-ibm_db` or `python39-ibm_db` RPM package, depending on which version of Python you are using. **DO NOT INSTALL WITH `pip`!!
+    -  If running on IBM i: Install the `python3-ibm_db` or `python39-ibm_db` RPM package, depending on which version of Python you are using. **DO NOT INSTALL WITH `pip`!!
 This will not work.**
     -  If connecting remotely: Install the `ibm_db` package in any supported fashion.
 Db2 Connect licensing is required.